A trifle in a glass bowl is the ultimate SHOW OFF dessert

 I like to make this mixture first so it has a few minutes to set slightly while I prepare the other components.

-Step 2: Prepare the Cake and Garnish Components
+Step 2: Prep the Cake and Garnishes

 - 2 angel food cakes